SCRITTI POLITTI IN THE 80S

 by Mark Nobes, chief editor

 British pop/soul band, Scritti Politti, formed in 1977 and went on to achieve success with five UK Top 40 singles.
-Four of these charted in the 1980s; Wood Beez (Pray Like Aretha Franklin), Absolute, The Word Girl and Oh Patti, Don't Feel Sorry For Loverboy.
+Four of these charted in the Top 40 during the 1980s; Wood Beez (Pray Like Aretha Franklin), Absolute, The Word Girl and Oh Patti, Don't Feel Sorry For Loverboy.
 The band's last Top 40 hit was in 1991 with She's A Woman featuring Shabba Ranks.

 Cupid & Psyche 85 was the band's only album to break into the American Top 20, reaching #11.
 In the UK it reached #5, making this the most successful album of their career.

 The second single from the album entitled Absolute (also released in 1984) was also quite successful, reached #17, but the third single Hypnotize stalled at #68.
 However, the fourth and most well-known single from the album, The Word Girl (single sleeve on left) became the band's highest-charting single, reaching #6 in the UK.
 A final single entitled Perfect Way failed to maker an impression in the UK and could only reach #48, although it was the band's only Top 40 single in America.
 It did surprisingly well reaching #11.

 The third and final album of the 80s reached #8 in the UK album charts and #113 in the U.S. Released in June 1988, Provision featured only one hit single which was Oh Patti, Don't Feel Sorry For Loverboy.
 This reached #13 in the British singles chart.
 Follow-up single First Boy In This Town (Love Sick) stalled at #63 and Boom!
 There She Was could only manage #55.